-You might have several files or media items that you need to convert to a different format, for example from .WAV to .MP3, or to a different bit depth or sample rate.
+You might need to convert files or media items to a different format, for example from .WAV to .MP3, or to a different bit depth or sample rate.
 This can be done in one pass.
-Open REAPER's batch file converter (File, Batch File/Item Converter on the main menu) and follow this sequence:
+REAPER's batch file converter (File, Batch File/Item Converter) can be used to do just this.
+Below is a summary of its options and parameters.